facebook/react/docs/docs/addons-perf.md

 ## Example Usage

 We will take simple example of a form which can be used to submit comments and then listing all comments.
-The example code is availabe on [github](https://github.com/dhyey35/react-example-for-performance/blob/master/public/scripts/example.js).
+The example code is [available on GitHub](https://github.com/dhyey35/react-example-for-performance/blob/master/public/scripts/example.js).

 ```javascript
 import { Component } from 'react'